 I haven’t experienced the taste of a Sonoran hot dog since my first baby-steps into international travel — a hot dog elevated to a culinary experience.
 That was in the early 80’s, but in all these years since I’ve yet to find a match.
 Since travel and food are so tightly linked, it’s the experiences of taste and smell in new places that create the endorphins and memories.

 I never thought my hot dog jones would be satisfied 40 years later, just forty miles away.

 San Luis Rio Colorado

 I crossed and drove east to my destination, another border town, San Luis Rio Colorado.
-The small amount of Colorado River water not already used by America agriculture crosses the international boundary here and marks the Sonora state line.
+The small amount of Colorado River water not already used by American agriculture crosses the international boundary here and marks the Sonora state line.
 Even with a drastically lower flow, the river still gives Baja California and Sonora a fertile delta that provides this region with fresh produce.

 Home of the Sonoran Dawg